Edam, Saskatchewan

 The village is known as a "Little piece of Holland in Saskatchewan".
-Established in 1907, the hamlet was named for the city of Edam in the Netherlands, after the name 'Amsterdam' was rejected by the Saskatchewan Government Office as "too long".
+Established in 1907, the then unincorporated hamlet was named for the city of Edam, Netherlands, after the name 'Amsterdam' was rejected by the Saskatchewan Government Office as "too long".

 History

 Edam incorporated as a village on October 12, 1911.

+The location was chosen to take advantage of the Canadian Northern Railway (CNoR) line running through that site, with the Edam CNoR railway station completed in 1912.
+The CNoR merged into the Canadian National Railway in 1923; the station was recognized as a Municipal Heritage Property by Saskatchewan, and added to the Canadian Register of Historic Places, in March 2008.

+Three years after completion of the railway station, Chinese immigrant Charlie Chan opened a two storey building housing a café on the main floor and hotel rooms on the second floor.
+The businesses closed in 1986, and the Edam Café building was recognized as a Municipal Heritage Property by Saskatchewan, and added to the Canadian Register of Historic Places, in June 2005.

 Demographics

 In the 2021 Census of Population conducted by Statistics Canada, Edam had a population of 476 living in 199 of its 234 total private dwellings, a change of from its 2016 population of 480.
 With a land area of 1.14 km2, it had a population density of in 2021.